A. C. de la Mare

-Albinia Catherine de la Mare, OBE, FBA (2 June 1932 – 19 December 2001), known in print as A.C. de la Mare and informally as “Tilly”, was an English librarian and palaeographer who specialised in Italian Renaissance manuscripts.
+Albinia Catherine de la Mare, OBE, FBA (2 June 1932 – 19 December 2001), known in print as A.C. de la Mare and informally as "Tilly", was an English librarian and palaeographer who specialised in Italian Renaissance manuscripts.

 Personal life

 Born in Gower Street, London, in 1932, she was the daughter of Richard de la Mare, director of Faber and Faber, and the granddaughter of the poet Walter de la Mare.
 In 1937 her family moved to an eighteenth century brick house in Much Hadham where Tilly and her younger brothers were raised.
-Motivated by “a strong sense of public duty”, as an adult she “serv[ed] in the Civil Defence Corps to be the better prepared to help in the event of any disaster”.
+Motivated by "a strong sense of public duty", as an adult she "serv[ed] in the Civil Defence Corps to be the better prepared to help in the event of any disaster".
 Following a long illness, she died at Oxford in 2001.

 Education and career

-After attending a local school in Much Hadham, de la Mare departed for a final three years at Queen’s College, Harley Street, then read history at Lady Margaret Hall, University of Oxford.
+After attending a local school in Much Hadham, de la Mare departed for a final three years at Queen's College, Harley Street, then read history at Lady Margaret Hall, University of Oxford.
 In 1954, she registered as a postgraduate student at the Warburg Institute, London.
 Her M.A. thesis — examining the Vite di uomini illustri of Florentine bookseller Vespasiano da Bisticci, and striving to trace the manuscripts he published — proved so promising that her supervisor, Ernst Gombrich, promoted her to a PhD dissertation under his own supervision.
-“It took a long time to materialise.
-Formally presented in 1965–66, it really lasted the rest of her life”.
+"It took a long time to materialise.
+Formally presented in 1965–66, it really lasted the rest of her life".

-As curator in the Manuscript Department of the Bodleian Library from 1962 until 1989, de la Mare became so respected that King's College London Professor of Palaeography Julian Brown “decreed on his deathbed that Tilly de la Mare and no one else should succeed him”.
-In 1989, she was duly appointed to the latter institution’s Chair of Palaeography, where she soon garnered praise for her “enthusiastic”, “inspirational” lecturing stye.
+As curator in the Manuscript Department of the Bodleian Library from 1962 until 1989, de la Mare became so respected that King's College London Professor of Palaeography Julian Brown "decreed on his deathbed that Tilly de la Mare and no one else should succeed him".
+In 1989, she was duly appointed to the latter institution's Chair of Palaeography, where she soon garnered praise for her "enthusiastic", "inspirational" lecturing style.
 She retired from the post in 1997.

 From 1990 through 2000, de la Mare served as a counsellor to the Bureau of the prestigious Comité International de Paléographie Latine (CIPL), a scholarly organisation of which she was a committed and active member.
 Elected a Fellow of the British Academy (FBA) in 1987, she was appointed an Officer of the Order of the British Empire (OBE) in 1993.
 The Warburg Institute held an academic conference commemorating her life and work in 2012, and 2016 brought publication of a volume of scholarly essays dedicated to her memory.